Colitis (Symptoms, Types, and Treatments)

 - Allergic colitis in infants

-- What are the symptoms of colitis?
+- What are colitis symptoms and signs?

-- When should I contact my doctor about colitis?
+- When should someone contact a doctor about colitis?

-- How is colitis treated?
+- How is colitis diagnosed (physical examination)?

-- What is the prognosis for a patient with colitis?
+- What is the prognosis for a person with colitis?

 Ischemic causes of colitis

 The colon can be thought of as a hollow muscle.
 It requires a normal blood supply to deliver oxygen and nutrients for the muscle to function normally.
 When the colon loses its supply of blood and becomes ischemic (isch= restricted + emia=blood supply), it may become inflamed.
 Ischemia or lack of blood supply causes inflammation of the colon leading to pain, fever, and diarrhea (bowel movements may contain blood).

 - As a person ages, the arteries that supply blood to the colon gradually narrow and can cause ischemic colitis.
 Risk factors for narrowed arteries are the same as atherosclerotic heart disease, stroke, and peripheral artery disease (PAD).
 These include diabetes, high blood pressure, high cholesterol, and smoking.